Cloudify-PS/public-cloud-demo/multilevel/infra/nodejs-aws-tf/README.md

 See [Common AWS Secrets](../README.md#common-aws-secrets) and [Common Secrets](../README.md#common-secrets) for secrets that are assumed to exist.
 Note that most secrets are not required if inputs are provided.

+Also:

+* `terraform_storage_path`: should point to a directory, on Cloudify Manager, where the Terraform plugin should store downloaded templates.
+This directory must either already exist, or be create-able by Cloudify's user (`cfyuser`).